robstoll/atrium/README.md

 ## API in a different Language

-Following on the example in the previous section, we want to write `isMultipleOf` such that one cannot only generate a report in a different language but also that one can use the function itself in a different language.
+Following on the example in the previous section, we want to write `isMultipleOf` in such a way that one cannot only generate a report in a different language but also that one can use the function itself in a different language.
-Or in other words, provide our API in a different language.
+Or in other words, provide our API in a different language (the same applies if you want to provide another API style).

 We split up the function in two parts: API and implementation -- whereas the implementation creates the assertion and the API provides a function for the user (the API as such) and